chichi-3/Genetic-Algorithm-Trading-Strategy-Optimizer/README.md

 - The GA continues for a fixed number of generations (typically around 100).
 - To improve robustness, the entire GA process is repeated up to 5 times with different random seeds.
 - The best chromosome from all runs is selected as the final solution.

+Once the best-performing parameter set is found using in-sample data, it is tested on a separate out-of-sample dataset.
+This helps verify the strategy's robustness and ensures it has not been overfitted.
+Performance on OOS data confirms whether the solution generalizes well beyond the training window.

 ## About This Project